-We believe humans living during this time can find great harmony in their life through applying the best ideas from both eastern and western philosophy.
-We believe spirituality is not separate from our relationships, careers, and all other aspects of modern life.
+We believe humans living during this time can find a great harmony in their life through applying the best ideas from both eastern, and western philosophy.
+We believe the world of spirituality is not seperate from our relationships, careers, and all the other aspects of modern western life.